-\textbf{Matrix Completion with Denoising}: Consider the matrix completion problem where the goal is to recover missing items from imperfect and noisy observations of a random subset of the matrix's entries.
-Generally, with noiseless data, the data matrix can be represented as a low-rank matrix, which justifies the use of the nuclear norm constraint.
-In numerous applications, such as image processing and collaborative filtering, the observations are noisy, and solving the matrix completion problem using only the nuclear norm restrictions can result in sub-optimal performance \cite{mcrae2021low,yokota2017simultaneous}.
-One approach to include the denoising step in the matrix completion formulation is to formulate the problem as a bilevel optimization problem \cite{akhtar2022projection}.
-This problem can be expressed as follows:
+\textbf{Matrix Completion with Denoising}: Consider the matrix completion problem, where the objective is to recover missing items from noisy observations of a subset of the matrix's entries.
+Typically, in noiseless scenarios, the data matrix can be represented as a low-rank matrix, justifying the use of the nuclear norm constraint.
+However, in applications such as image processing and collaborative filtering, noisy observations are common, and relying solely on the nuclear norm constraint can lead to suboptimal results \cite{mcrae2021low,yokota2017simultaneous}.
+To address this issue, one approach to incorporate denoising into the matrix completion problem is by formulating it as a bilevel optimization problem \citet{akhtar2022projection}, expressed as:

-where $\bM \in \reals^{n\times m}$ is the given incomplete noisy matrix and $\Omega$ is the set of observable entries, $\cR(\bV)$ is a regularization term to induce sparsity, e.g., $\ell_1$-norm or pseudo-Huber loss, $\lambda_1$ and $\lambda_2$ are regularization parameters.
+where $\bM \in \reals^{n\times m}$ is the given incomplete noisy matrix.
+Moreover, $\Omega_1\subseteq\Omega$ and $\Omega_2\subseteq \Omega$ where $\Omega$ is the set of observable entries, and $\cR(\bV)$ is a regularization term to induce sparsity, e.g., $\ell_1$-norm or pseudo-Huber loss, $\lambda_1$ and $\lambda_2$ are regularization parameters.
 The presence of the nuclear norm constraint poses a significant challenge in \eqref{ex:Matrix_comp}.
 This constraint renders the problem computationally demanding, often making projection-based algorithms impractical.
 Consequently, there is a compelling need to develop and employ projection-free methods to overcome these computational limitations.

-\textbf{Model-Agnostic Meta-Learning}: In meta-learning our goal is to develop models that can effectively adapt to multiple training sets in order to optimize performance for individual tasks.
-One widely used formulation in this context is known as model-agnostic meta-learning (MAML) \cite{finn2017model}.
-MAML aims to minimize the empirical risk across all training sets through an outer objective while employing one step of (implicit) projected gradient as the inner objective \cite{rajeswaran2019meta}.
-This framework allows for effective adaptation of the model across different tasks, enabling enhanced performance and flexibility.
-Let $\{\cD_i^{tr}\}_{i=1}^N$ and $\{\cD_i^{test}\}_{i=1}^N$ be collections of training and test datasets for $N$ tasks, respectively.
-Implicit MAML can be formulated as a bilevel optimization problem \cite{rajeswaran2019meta}:

-Here $\btheta$ is the shared model parameter, $\bphi$ is the adaptation of $\btheta$ to the $i$th training set, and $\ell(\cdot)$ is the loss function.
-The set $\Theta$ imposes constraints on the model parameter, e.g., $\Theta=\{\btheta\mid \norm{\btheta}_1\leq r\}$ for some $r> 0$ to induce sparsity.
-It can be verified that for a sufficiently large value of $\lambda$ the lower-level problem is strongly convex and problem \ref{eq:MAML} can be viewed as a special case of \eqref{eq:bilevel}.